fractalmandala/brhatNew/src/routes/dhiti/glossingmindthroughyoga.md

 **Nature of the Mind**
-According to the Haṭha Yoga Pradīpikā:

-The Bhagavadgītā says

-According to the Haṭha Yoga Pradīpikā,

 The very nature of the mind is extroverted.
 It yields to the sense objects through the sense organs thereby creating saṃskāras.
 These saṃskāras give rise to the episodic experiences of pain and pleasure.

 According to Patañjali’s Yoga Sūtras, any perception alters the mind.
 The alteration is called vṛtti.
 That due to which the modification takes place is pratyaya6, based on external stimulus from the senses.
 When a stimulus from the outer world impinges on the senses, a vṛtti or a thought is created in the mind.
 The ego, through its identification with pleasant thoughts experiences happiness and experiences sadness when it identifies with unpleasant thoughts.